janvi-kalra/loadtester/readme.md

-# Fireworks Application
+# Load Tester

 ## Demo Video

-I run through the challenge:
+I run through how I built this and how it works:

 https://www.loom.com/share/cce3b705f9b24089bb8dea94187a12ed